DJBarnes/django-adminlte2-pdq/docs/source/templates/template_filters.rst

 :param field: Form field to add attributes to.
 :param attrs_as_json: The attrs to add to the field.
- Must be in the form of json.
+ Must be in the form of JSON.
 Defaults to None.
 :return: Field that was passed in with attrs added.

 **Example:**